 Fraternity members.
 In the first altered timeline, Evan winds up as a member of a stereotypical group of wealthy, womanizing frat boys who openly cheat on exams and treat their pledges like shit; it's hard to blame his former roommate, Thumper, when he refuses to even speak to him anymore.

-Or when Tommy, as a kid, beats up a guy twice his size in the cinema after witnessing Evan and Kayleigh (who is his sister, by the way) kiss.
+Kid!Tommy's constant cursing and his vulgar MST-ing on the Gluttony victim from Se7en in the cinema.
+In the same scene, he also beats up a guy twice his size in the cinema after witnessing Evan and Kayleigh (who is his sister, by the way) kiss.

-Or the sheer amount of crap in Evan's life even before he starts trying to fix it, which just gets impossible to take seriously.
+The sheer amount of crap in Evan's life even before he starts trying to fix it, which just gets impossible to take seriously.

 "Oh, Mrs. Bosweeelllll..."